dineshad/MyBlog-What-Why-When-How/index.md

         }
 Save the tasks.json.
 Open the file which need to be opened in the browser. being in that file press Ctrl+Shift+B.
+How to open stop files opening on the same tab : File->Preferances-> Search for the setting "editor.enablePreview" , remove the tick.

 Ubuntu
 To list all the packages listed :apt list --installed